đș - Click here for our Example Content Library

 COMING SOON!

 David Schweikert is unfit to represent Arizona.
 He voted to kick more than 342,000 Arizonans off their health coverage, for massive cuts to Medicare, and to make food more expensive with his support of the One Big Beautiful Bill Act.
 Even before that, he proposed imposing per capita caps on Medicaid, which could result in benefit cuts.
 Then he dismissed Arizonansâ concerns as âwhiningâ and âbedwetting.â Schweikert cast the deciding vote to protect Trumpâs tariffs and has dismissed the harm they were causing to Arizonans.
 Schweikert was âgenuinely impressedâ with DOGE cuts that gutted Social Security and fired Arizona workers.
+Schweikert also failed farmers and failed to pass year-round E15 in Congress, voting for a council instead of actually helping Arizona farmers.
 Heâs an anti-choice extremist who has made disparaging comments about women.
 Schweikert, who in the past has said he doesnât think the government should have secrets outside of national security matters, cast the deciding vote to protect accused pedophiles named in the Epstein files, before later voting to release the files after Trump gave House Republicans permission.
 He was officially reprimanded by the House Ethics Committee for 11 violations and his campaign paid a six-figure federal fine.

 Message: Schweikert is an extremist who wants you and your family to pay more for health care and backs that up with votes â when he isnât sleeping through them.

 - Schweikert missed the May 2025 vote on Republicansâ reconciliation bill because he fell asleep on the job, but made it clear that he would have voted yes.
-In July 2025, he got to vote yes on the final bill that the Congressional Budget Office estimated would trigger $500 billion in cuts to Medicare.
+In July 2025, he got to vote yes on the final version of Trump's "One Big Beautiful Bill," which the Congressional Budget Office estimated would trigger $500 billion in cuts to Medicare.

 Message: Schweikert voted to make massive cuts to health care services seniors rely on.